anywhichway/reasondb/README.md

 An exception to the cross-product based cursor, is a cursor that results from down selection.
 The select clauses `first`, `random`, `sample`, result in the return of cursors with fixed pre-computed rows.
 However, the calling interface is identical.
 In fact, the same class is used to implement both types of cursor.

+## Performance

+Performance is tested using a single member object in a batch insertion or selection of 1,000 records, i.e. one insert statement with multiple records.

+### Browser

+MemStore: 4,100 rec/sec insert, 44,800 rec/sec select, 44,800 rec/sec read, 44,800 rec/sec cached select/read
+LocalStore: 645 rec/sec insert, 22,500 rec/sec select, 1,825 rec/sec read, 36,400 rec/sec cached select/read
+LocalForageStore: 10 rec/sec insert, 2,000 rec/sec select, 500 rec/sec read, 45,250 rec/sec cached select/read

+### Server

+MemStore: 8,500 rec/sec insert, 15,150 rec/sec select, 15,150 rec/sec read, 15,150 rec/sec cached select/read
+LocalStore: 35 rec/sec insert, 13,150 rec/sec select, 1,750 rec/sec read, 15,150 rec/sec cached select/read
+LevelUPStore: 120 rec/sec insert, 750 rec/sec select, 375 rec/sec read, 15,150 rec/sec cached select/read
+RedisStore: 10 rec/sec insert, 2,550 rec/sec select, 1,750 rec/sec read, 27,750 rec/sec cached select/read, (includes remote network latency)
+IronCacheStore: 3 rec/sec insert, 1,550 rec/sec select, BLOCKS/ERRS rec/sec read, 41,600 rec/sec cached select/read (includes remote network latency)

+The server performance for cached select/read is puzzling.
+One would expect it to be faster than a browser.
+However, the version of the
+JavaScript engine in the browsers is newer than that in NodeJS on the server.
+Alternatively, since IronCache does show better performance, there may be a race condition that is not manifested in the browser.
+Our experienc eis that Promises can behave quite differently in terms of sequencing in NodeJS.

 ## Building & Testing

 Building, testing and quality assessment are conducted using Travis, Mocha, Chai, Istanbul, Code Climate, and Codacity.